Legal and charitable status

 Nottingham Trent Students' Union

-The University's relationship with Nottingham Trent Students' Union is governed by a Relationship Agreement, which incorporates the Code of Practice required under Section 22(3) of the Education Act 1994.
+The University's relationship with Nottingham Trent Students' Union is governed by a Relationship Agreement (PDF, 577KB), which incorporates the Code of Practice required under Section 22(3) of the Education Act 1994.

 As part of its regulatory obligations, the University publishes its fully audited Financial Statements on an annual basis.